Airumá

 ABOUT FAZENDA PROGRESSO

-Fazenda Progresso is a beautiful farm nestled in the Chapada Diamantina mountain range, in the heart of Bahia.
-The farm is located near the town of Mucugê, and sits on a plateau at 1,150m above sea level surrounded by the Chapada Diamantina National Park, which is known for its mountainous cliff formations (Chapada) and 19th-century diamond mining (Diamantina).
-This high elevation plays a key role in the quality of the coffees produced here, as does the region’s climate.
-Hot days and cool nights, with an average temperature variation of just 10°C, create the ideal conditions for slow coffee cherry maturation and the gradual development of natural sugars in the fruit, resulting in a sweet and complex cup.
+Fazenda Progresso is a beautiful estate nestled in the Chapada Diamantina mountain range, in the heart of Bahia.
+The farm is located near the town of Mucugê, and sits on a plateau at 1,150m above sea level surrounded by the Chapada Diamantina National Park, known for its mountainous cliff formations (Chapada) and 19th-century diamond mining (Diamantina).
+The region’s high elevation plays a key role in the quality of the coffees produced here, as does its temperate climate.
+Hot days and cool nights — with an average temperature variation of just 10°C — create ideal conditions for slow coffee cherry maturation and a gradual development of natural sugars in the fruit, resulting in a sweet and complex cup.

-Fazenda Progresso is owned by the Borré family who have been in business for three generations.
-The history of the farm dates back to 1984 when the Borré family migrated from Southern Brazil to the northeast and purchased some land in the municipality of Ibicoara, near the town of Mucugê.
-In the early years, the family tried growing crops such as soybeans, wheat and English potatoes.
-The potatoes turned out to be an incredibly successful crop, stimulating investments and making the family one of the largest producers of potatoes in Bahia.
+Owned by the Borré family (who have been in business for three generations), the history of Progresso dates to 1984 when the Borré family migrated from Southern Brazil to the northeast and purchased land in the municipality of Ibicoara, near the town of Mucugê.
+In the farm’s early years, the family tried growing crops such as soybeans, wheat and English potatoes.
+The potatoes turned out to be an extremely successful crop, stimulating investments and leading the family to become one of the largest producers of potatoes in Bahia.

 The Borré family business has always been managed and directed by family members and is now in its third generation of operation.
 You can read an interview with Fabiano Borré here.